 W Statistic: Shapiro Wilk test formula

 The Shapiro Wilk test works by calculating the W statistic.
-W statistic measures the discrepancy between the observed data and the expected values under a normal distribution.
-The test statistic ranges between 0 and 1, with values closer to 1 indicating a closer fit to a normal distribution.
+The W statistic measures the discrepancy between the observed data and the expected values under a normal distribution.
+Moreover, the test statistic ranges between 0 and 1, with values closer to 1 indicating a closer fit to a normal distribution.
 We can calculate the W statistic using the following formula:

 The W statistic is used to test the following hypotheses: